 The Tenet Language

 Tenet is an early-binding but dynamic feeling language that aims to be easily embeddable to provide safe and consistent scripting.
+Tenet aims to address some complexities involved in embedding by being translatable to host languages.

 Technical ideas